 Medium: 8 minutes will give you a fully cooked white and a cooked but soft yolk.

 Done: For a fully cooked white and yolk.
-This is the time I prefer and what is pictured below.
+This is the kind I prefer and what is pictured below.

 Once your eggs are done then you want to add ice to your pan.
 This will help stop the cooking prosses so your eggs do not overcook.
 Once your eggs are cool enough for you to handle you can remove them from the pan and place them on a towel to dry.

 How to peel an egg:

 Peeling an egg can be a pain!
 Mine used to always get stuck and come off in tiny pieces.
 I found that using a spoon can be a real game changer and make your egg peel perfectly.